 - Foster parents or other caregivers, under certain circumstances.

 - Jail conditions.

 - Jail, yard and pod layout and facility

 To search for driving histories, you will have to do a driving records search.

 Have you ever had to search for criminal records of someone you know?
 How hard was it?
-Did you search online or did you have to make a phone call to the courthouse? was the information you recieved correct?
+Did you search online or did you have to make a phone call to the courthouse?
+Was the information you received correct?
 There are plenty of reasons that people look up criminal backgrounds and records, and your account could help other people that are in the same situation.